2018 Adelaide Crows pre-season camp: Background

 Having faced numerous hardships throughout previous seasons such as the murder of coach Phil Walsh and the death of assistant coach Dean Bailey, the Adelaide Football Club had a successful year in 2017 and finished as minor premiers at the end of the 2017 home-and-away season.
 Captain Taylor Walker was widely regarded as one of the best in the league, and the shock and pain that had been felt by many in the club as a result of the murder of Walsh had been routed into a strong desire to honour his memory by winning a premiership.
 However, in the Grand Final, when they faced the Richmond Football Club, Adelaide were soundly beaten.
-Instead of the close match many were anticipating, Richmond won by eight goals, and dominated the entire match.
+Instead of the close match many were anticipating, Adelaide lost by eight goals, after having led by eleven points at quarter-time.
 The large loss demoralised the playing group, with many being unable to face the media.
 Nevertheless, there was a strong feeling that Adelaide would bounce back from the loss and perform well again the next season.